 millennium, in the year 2000, when this

 website was first created, it became apparent that bond

-the among us is even stronger than ever.
-And by now, we have celebrated our
+the among us was even stronger than ever.
+And now, we are about to celebrate our

 "I am the Spirit of the graduating class of 1960.
 I am a mixture of its